harryho/blog-hugo/content/os/use-windows-command-hotkey-as-hacker-3.md

 #### The sample above is a bit complicated, and it is combination of Batch script and JScript.
 #### The batch script part checks and validate the input arguments, if there is no issue, then it will trigger the JScript to complete the work.

+### Troubleshooting

+From the Windows 7 and on, Windows is no longer to recognize the file with suffix "vbs" as executable file.
+You need to change the add "vbs" to Windows's registory.